The Perfect Snare Compression Settings

 You want to adjust this so that the crack of the upper mid range transients are untouched and more of the subsequent body of the snare is brought out for that thickness.

-I like a relatively slower attack time of roughly 50ms as I find that this is enough time to let the transients pass through untouched while getting the thickness on the backend.
+For snare compression attack, I like a relatively fast time of roughly 5ms as I still find that this is enough time to let the transient “crack” of stick on skin to pass through untouched before the compression snaps on to give us that desirable thickness on the back end.

 Output/Makeup Gain